noriban/coder-rust-template/README.md

 Make sure you've installed [Coder](https://coder.com/docs/coder-oss/latest/install) and [Docker](https://www.docker.com/get-started/) on your server.
 Make sure you're logged into the Coder command-line utility on your client.
 More information is available [here](https://coder.com/docs/coder-oss/latest/quickstart).

-If you are ready to get the templates, this is the easy part.
+If you are ready to get the templates, this part should be easy.
 Clone the Git repository:

 `git clone https://gitlab.com/8Bitz0/coder-rust-template`